Molecular Biology, Master's Programme

 The Master’s Programme in Molecular Biology will give you the knowledge, skills, and experience to start a scientific career.
 You will learn about

-- cell and molecular biology in the context of human health, evolutionary biology, fundamental research, drug development, advanced bioinformatics, neurobiology, and other fascinating areas.
+- cell and molecular biology in the context of human health, evolutionary biology, fundamental research, drug development, bioinformatics, neurobiology, and other fascinating areas.

 - the latest research in each course topic, ranging from gene editing techniques to antibiotic resistance and genome-wide analyses, and from forward genetics in model organisms to human physiology, drug discovery, and evolutionary genomics.